7,000 National Guardsmen to remain in Washington through mid-March

 "We're looking at probably mid-March right now," Gen. Daniel Hokanson told reporters on Saturday.

 The size of that force can be adjusted depending on requests from local law enforcement agencies, he added.
-Whether the remaining guardsmen will continue will be armed decided by federal law enforcement.
+Whether the remaining guardsmen will continue to be armed will be decided by federal law enforcement.

 A U.S. official told ABC News that the agencies were seeing "chatter" among extremist groups discussing potential disturbances in the nation's capital.